lukapeschke/kingjuke/README.rst

 Installation
 ============

-Run ``python setup.py install`` to install KingJuke.
+Run ``python3 setup.py install`` to install KingJuke.
 You will also need the ``vlc-nox`` package.

 Running